chrislernunes/Pluto/README.md

-# Pluto_test – Backtesting Engine 🚀
+# Pluto – Backtesting Engine 🚀

 Pluto_test is a **Python-based quantitative backtesting engine** built for systematic traders and researchers.
 It focuses on **clean architecture, reproducibility, and fast experimentation** for intraday and swing trading strategies.